More positive tests, canceled workouts add to MLB unease - WHIZ News

 “Everyone has to be ready to go,” Meyer said.
 “COVID could go through the locker room.
 You never know what’s going to happen, especially the time we’re in right now.
 So all of us are getting ready.”

-AP Sports Writers Kristie Rieken, Tim Booth, Janie McCauley, Kyle Hightower, Tom Withers, Dave Ginsburg and Steven Wine contributed to this report.
+AP Sports Writers Kristie Rieken, Tim Booth, Janie McCauley, Kyle Hightower, Tom Withers, Stephen Whyno, Dave Ginsburg and Steven Wine contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports